Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 And it's only at that point that they look around, you know, the black community looks around and goes, hey, we've proved ourselves.

-We we don't deserve to be treated like second-class citizens anymore.
+We don't deserve to be treated like second-class citizens anymore.

 It's time to drop all the Jim Crow crap.

-We'll then uh we'll help you along the way too.
+We'll then we'll help you along the way too.

-Yeah, we'll uh we'll give you some welfare to uh help your journey along.
+Yeah, we'll give you some welfare to help your journey along.

 And that's where it starts going downhill.

-So you can you can understand and take account for the hysteric uh historical disparities amongst the races without acting like those disparities still exist in the world today and and the crime rate is because of slavery.
+So you can understand and take account for the historical disparities amongst the races without acting like those disparities still exist in the world today and the crime rate is because of slavery.

-Yeah, well, and I think the other thing to consider too is that a lot of the changes that we've seen the last 50 years uh among minority communities in terms of crime rates, all the metrics that we consider when we talk about racism or systemic racism, they're directly correlated with inflation.
+Well, and I think the other thing to consider too is that a lot of the changes that we've seen the last 50 years among minority communities in terms of crime rates, all the metrics that we consider when we talk about racism or systemic racism, they're directly correlated with inflation.

-So if you're a family of four and you're providing for your family as a man, and all of a sudden everything is 10 or 20% more expensive, but your income doesn't change, then they're that changes that put that puts financial pressure on the family that causes divorces that causes people to want to turn to crime in order to make ends meet or high do stuff under the table so they don't have to pay the taxes or whatever.
+So if you're a family of four and you're providing for your family as a man and all of a sudden everything is 10 or 20 percent more expensive, but your income doesn't change, then they're that changed that that puts financial pressure on the family that causes divorces that causes people to want to turn to crime in order to make ends meet or do stuff under the table so they don't have to pay the taxes or whatever.

 So everything they do to try to solve the problem actually makes the problem worse.

-And things would be better if they just stop fucking around with it.
+And things would be better if they just stopped fucking around with it.

 Everything they do makes the problem worse.

-Sending uh you know, Thomas um Thomas Sowell has you know lays this out perfectly when he talks about uh introduction to colleges where he goes, you take a black kid that is perfectly he would be a perfect fit for a state school.
+Sending, you know, Thomas Thomas Soule has, you know, lays this out perfectly when he talks about introduction to colleges, where he goes, you take a black kid that is perfectly, he would be a perfect fit for a state school.

-Now he's he's not as smart as his other classmates, and he doesn't feel like he belongs.
+Now he's not as smart as his other classmates and he doesn't feel like he belongs.

 And so what do you do?